MagicDuck/grug-far.nvim/README.md

 You can also specify a files filter to narrow down your search and more ripgrep flags to refine it further.
 Error messages from ripgrep when entering invalid flags and so on are displayed to guide you along.

+_Note:_ When replacing matches with the empty string, you will be prompted to confirm, as the change is not visible in the results due to UI considering it just a search when there replace string is empty.
+If you would like to see the actual replacement in the results are, add `--replace=` to the flags.

 ### Syncing results lines back to originating files
 It is possible to sync the text of the lines in the results area back to their originating files.
 This operation is either done on the current cursor line (`Sync Line`), or on all lines (`Sync All`).